JanMiksovsky/blog/posts/2025/10-07 Python blog.md

 I’ve extended my series of [blog architecture comparison](/posts/2025/05-02-concise-expressions.html) posts from earlier this year by porting the [sample reference blog](https://github.com/WebOrigami/pondlife) from [Origami](https://weborigami.org) and [plain JavaScript](/posts/2025/04-17-zero-dependencies.html) to create a Python version ([source](https://github.com/JanMiksovsky/pondlife-python), [demo](https://pondlife-python.netlify.app/)).

-The occasion is the addition of `async` and `await` features in Python 3.14, scheduled for final release today.
-I’ve long used those features in JavaScript, and their pending arrival prompted me to write some Python code for the first time in a long while.
+The occasion was reading about improvements in async features in Python 3.14, scheduled for final release today, which prompted me to write some Python code for the first time in a long while.

 The sample blog doesn’t actually need to make network requests, so it ended up only using sync functions — but all those sync functions are still _lazy_ and do work only when necessary.
-And with the improvements in Python 3.14, it seems feasible to create an `AsyncMapping` abstract base class as a variation of `Mapping` to handle the sorts of network-based operations that Origami can do, e.g., reading post content directly out of Dropbox or Google Drive.
+And with the improvements in Python 3.14, it might be possible to create an `AsyncMapping` abstract base class as a variation of `Mapping` to handle the sorts of network-based operations that Origami can do, e.g., reading post content directly out of Dropbox or Google Drive.

 ## Creating a static site